Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You can download iFinance here for $29.99

 If the interface on iBank doesn’t do much for you, take a look at MoneyWell financial software.
 MoneyWell offers many of the same features, from direct bank connections to budget control and transaction management, but with a very different set of graphics and tools that you may appreciate more.
 MoneyWell also has full support for iPad if you feel like taking your finances over to the sofa to work on.
 If you like envelope budgeting, you will also appreciate its “spending buckets” that help you limit spending in specific categories.
 The downside is once again the price, but it’s not quite as high as iBank if you want to save a few bucks.
+Check out Personal Capital as well, another easy to use software to help with personal money management and tracking your spending habits, which is a lifesaver if you have multiple credit cards.
+It’s labelled as a free version with free investment management tools and tax preparation and optimization, but a minimum balance is required alongside management fees.
+And for security, you may also need one of the best password management tools for Mac to keep your financial data safe.

 You can download MoneyWell here for $49.99